 Martin Salfity is a 3D artist and Animation Director based in London, UK.
 His work lays on abstract and playful worlds, where a mixture of textures, shapes and colors somehow connect us with more familiar territories as Nature, Art, Science, Technology and Fashion.
-He’s collaborated along with the most renowned studios and directors across the globe.
-We ask him questions on how he's been coping with COVID-19 and staying home:
+He’s collaborated with some of the most renowned studios and directors across the globe.
+We ask him questions on how he's been coping with the restrictions of COVID-19 and staying home:

 H+: We love a good home office.
 Tell us about your workspace!